Abnormal Uterine Bleeding

 How do doctors diagnose the cause of abnormal uterine bleeding?

-Abnormal uterine bleeding is a diagnosis of exclusion, meaning your doctor will rule out the possible causes of bleeding in order to arrive at the source of the problem.
+Abnormal uterine bleeding is a diagnosis of exclusion.
+This means your doctor will rule out the possible causes of bleeding in order to arrive at the source of the problem.

 Your Ob/Gyn will begin by taking a detailed medical history and performing a physical exam.
 He or she may also order imaging studies and lab tests.

-At Yale Medicine, we have state-of-the-art imagine technology, for pelvic MRIs and sonohysterograms.
-With this type of ultrasound a thin plastic tube is used to inject sterile saline solution into the uterus.
+At Yale Medicine, we have state-of-the-art imagine technology for pelvic magnetic resonance imaging (MRI) scans and sonohysterograms.
+With this type of ultrasound, a thin plastic tube is used to inject sterile saline solution into the uterus.
 Sound waves are then used to create images of the lining of the uterus—the fluid inside the uterus helps show more details than can be seen with a standard ultrasound.

-To rule out blood diseases and sexually transmitted infections (STIs), your physician may also order blood tests to check your blood count and hormone levels.
-Occasionally, the doctor may perform a biopsy to check for the presence of cancer.
+To rule out blood diseases and sexually transmitted infections (STIs), your provider may also order blood tests to check your blood count and hormone levels.
+In some cases, the doctor may perform a biopsy to check for the presence of cancer.

 How is abnormal uterine bleeding treated?

 There are various therapies available, depending on the cause of abnormal bleeding.
 If you’re diagnosed with an ovulatory dysfunction, for example, the first-line treatment is usually hormonal regulation of the menstrual cycle.
-To help regulate periods and lighten menstrual flow, you doctor may also prescribe a form of birth control (the pill, skin patches, vaginal rings and progesterone-containing IUDs).
+To help regulate periods and lighten menstrual flow, you doctor may also prescribe a form of birth control.
+These include the pill, skin patches, vaginal rings, and progesterone-containing IUDs.

 If medication doesn't help or if a structural abnormality is present, you may need surgery.
-There are several different options: Our doctors specialize in minimally invasive surgery for hysterectomy, (removal of the uterus) and endometrial ablation (removing the lining of the uterus by freezing it or using a laser).
-We also perform robotic surgery for anatomic abnormalities (such as fibroids).
+There are several different options: Minimally invasive surgery for hysterectomy (removal of the uterus), endometrial ablation (heat, cold, or energy is used to destroy the uterine lining), or robotic surgery for anatomic abnormalities (such as fibroids) may also be offered.

 What stands out about Yale Medicine’s approach to abnormal uterine bleeding?

-Our physicians are double board-certified in obstetrics-gynecology and in reproductive endocrinology and infertility and specialize in the use of evidence-based treatments for abnormal uterine bleeding.
+Our physicians are double board-certified in obstetrics-gynecology and in reproductive endocrinology and infertility.
+They specialize in the use of evidence-based treatments for abnormal uterine bleeding.
 Because treatments are always evolving, our physicians are also actively engaged in conducting research to determine new and more effective ways to treat this condition.